lulucraft/angular-Parallax/README.md

 # Options
-User below options in your html tag
+Use below options in your html tag

 imgSrc // path to your image